How do I calculate my pregnancy due date?

 Calculating an accurate due date is an important first step in pregnancy.
 The calculation of the estimated due date (EDD) is based on the day of the date of ovulation and fertilization.
 The EDD can be calculated by adding 266 days to the day of ovulation/fertilization.

 The first step is to know the first day of your last menstrual period and the length of your menstrual cycle.
 Enter the date of the first day of the last menstrual period and your average cycle length.
 Alternatively, you can also enter the day of ovulation, the weeks and days of the pregnancy on ultrasound, or the IVF egg or embryo transfer date.

 The due date calculator will then calculate the exact date the baby will be due, as well as other important events such as the date of implantation, when the baby will start moving and dates for important tests like amniocentesis, ultrasound, or glucose screen.

 What is the last menstrual period (LMP)?

-The LMP or last menstrual period is the time of your regular bleeding.
-The first day of the LMP is the first day of your menstrual cycle.
-That is the date you enter when entering the LMP, the first day of the LMP.
+The LMP is your last menstrual period.
+It is the first day that your last menstrual cycle began.
+That is the date you use when entering the LMP.

 Conception calculator uses differ from one woman to the next.
 If a woman has had unprotected sex with more than one man, she may want to use the conception calculator to give her an idea who the father may be.
-If there is no menstrual cycle between the bouts of unprotected sex, a conception calculator will not effectively reveal paternity.
+However, if there is no menstrual cycle between the bouts of unprotected sex, a conception calculator will not effectively reveal paternity.
 Only a paternity test will reveal the true father of the child in this case.